School of Natural Sciences and Mathematics

 In fall 2010, UT Dallas opened its new Science Learning Center.
 It contains not only undergraduate teaching areas for the science students, but also a specially designed classroom area for SME that can be configured for interactive classes.
 SME instructors can model the best of educational practices and develop research projects to evaluate such strategies.

 Scientific equipment supporting the various programs at the university can be available to students in the MAT program.
 Facilities in biology, chemistry, computer science, geosciences, mathematics, and physics are briefly described in the respective sections of the catalog.

-Admission to the Graduate Program in Science Education requires, in addition to general University requirements, a significant background in science.
-A background of 24 semester hours in science at the undergraduate level or higher is preferred.
+Admission to the Graduate Program in Science Education requires, in addition to general university requirements, a significant background in science.
+A background of 24 semester credit hours in science at the undergraduate level or higher is preferred.
 An interview with an SME faculty member may also be required.

 For both Science Education and Mathematics Education programs, opportunities may arise for students to work directly in local schools.
 Public schools and many private schools in the state of Texas require criminal background checks of all volunteers or individuals working within the schools regardless of the potential for direct contact with students.

 The university's general degree requirements are discussed on the Graduate Policies and Procedures page (catalog.utdallas.edu/2014/graduate/policies/policy).